mmul-it/tfs_generator/Libvirt.md

 but you can check the [cloud-init documentation](https://cloudinit.readthedocs.io/en/latest/reference/examples.html) to see how it is possible to change `cfg` contents and so the clod-init behavior.

+Note that for each run of `tfs_generator.yml` playbook a cleanup is made to ensure that there are no residual `.tf` and `.cfg` files from previous runs.